cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/account.md

 $ cloudmesh-installer git install google
 ```

-Next you have to cerate a google account and integarte it into a configuration
-file called `~/.cloudmesh/cloudmesh.yaml`

-## Google Account for using Cloudmesh Storage Service
+### Google Account for using Cloudmesh Storage Service

 For google cloud storage cloudmesh services(cms) provides command line
 interface which is part of part of cloudmesh-google storage application.